-- Rubber is a common component in making tyres, fire-resistant clothes and slippers.
+- Rubber is a common material used in making tyres, fire-resistant clothes and slippers.
 This is because it is a very good insulator.

 Applications of Insulators

-Being resistive to flow of electron, insulators find application worldwide in a number of ways.
+As insulators resist the flow of electron, they find worldwide applications.
 Some of the common uses include:

-- Thermal Insulators, disallow heat to move from one place to another.
-We use them in making thermoplastic bottles, in fireproofing ceilings and walls.
+- Thermal insulators, disallow heat to move from one place to another.
+Hence, we use them in making thermoplastic bottles.
+They are also used in fireproofing ceilings and walls.

-- Sound Insulators help in controlling noise level, as they are good in absorbance of sound.
-Therefore, we use them in buildings, conference halls, and buildings to make them noise-free
+- Sound insulators help in controlling noise level, as they are good in absorbance of sound.
+Thus, we use them in buildings and conference halls to make them noise-free.

-- Electrical Insulators hinder the flow of electron or passage of current through them.
-We use them extensively in circuit boards, high-voltage systems and also in coating electric wire and cables.
+- Electrical insulators hinder the flow of electron or passage of current through them.
+So, we use them extensively in circuit boards and high-voltage systems.
+They are also used in coating electric wire and cables.

 Difference between Conductors and Insulators